JuliaSparse/SuiteSparseGraphBLAS.jl/docs/src/index.md

 SuiteSparse:GraphBLAS takes advantage of this by storing matrices in one of four formats: dense, bitmap, sparse-compressed, or hypersparse-compressed; and in either row or column major orientation.

 !!! warning "Default Orientation"
-    The default orientation of a `GBMatrix` is by-row, the opposite of Julia arrays, for speed in certain operations.
+    The default orientation of a `GBMatrix` is by-row, the opposite of Julia arrays, for greater speed in certain operations.
 However, a `GBMatrix` constructed from a `SparseMatrixCSC` or `Matrix` will be stored by-column.
 This can be changed using `gbset(A, :format, :byrow)`.